Mohammed0K/holbertonschool-web_back_end/python_async_comprehension/README.md

 ## Learning Objectives

-By completing this project, you will be able to:

 - Write asynchronous generators in Python
 - Use async comprehensions to collect data asynchronously
 - Type-annotate generators and asynchronous functions